Looking for new ways to grow your customer base? Don’t forget about wowing the customers you already have to generate more word-of-mouth marketing.

 Start a referral program to drive more word-of-mouth business

-Don’t sleep on word-of-mouth marketing, because recommendations and referrals are powerful ways to generate new business!
-People trust the word of their family and friends — this makes them more likely to purchase from you when their peers recommend your products.
+Don’t sleep on word-of-mouth marketing.
+Recommendations and referrals are powerful ways to generate new business!
+People trust the word of their family and friends, making them more likely to purchase from you when their peers recommend your products.

 Ready to create consistent word-of-mouth marketing?
-Rewarding advocates for their referrals is key – referral software can make running a refer-a-friend program much easier.
+Rewarding advocates for their referrals is key, and referral software can make running a refer-a-friend program much easier.

 With Referral Rock, you can: